munificent/craftinginterpreters/book/local-variables.md

 With this, we're able to bring variables into being.
 But, like ghosts, they linger on beyond the scope where they are declared.
-When a block ends, we need to put them to rest:
+When a block ends, we need to put them to rest.

 ^code pop-locals (1 before, 1 after)